SURAJSHARMA-ind/React/readme.md

 .useEffect

 ## Hooks:
 In Lecture 02, we learned about "hooks" in React.
-Hooks are tools that make it easier to work with data and how our app behaves.
-We explored two main hooks:
+React Hooks are a powerful feature introduced in React version 16.8.
+They allow you to use various React features within functional components without the need for class components.
+Each React Hook name is prefixed with the word “use".

 ### useState:
 useState is a React Hook that lets you add a state variable to your component.